mkmcdonald/Matt-s-DOM-Utils/README.md

 ### Create

 *Utils* provides a set of wrappers for various methods of creation.
-In particular, this includes `createElement` and `createTextNode`.
+In particular, this includes `Node::createElement` and `Node::createTextNode`.

 See [./Tests/Create](./Tests/Create "Create Tests") for examples.